-Fall Creek Corridor is a beautiful 3,300-acre recreation area in the stunning Willamette National Forest featuring deep crystal-clear pools and rapids of the low-elevation Fall Creek.
-The scenic area offers a variety of recreational opportunities including camping, picnicking, swimming, fishing, and, certainly, exciting hiking along the 13.7 miles long Fall Creek National Recreation Trail which mostly runs along Fall Creek.
+Fall Creek Corridor is a beautiful 3,300-acre recreation area in the stunning Willamette National Forest featuring deep, crystal-clear pools and rapids of low-elevation Fall Creek.
+The scenic location offers a variety of recreational opportunities, including camping, picnicking, swimming, fishing, and, certainly, exciting hiking along the 13.7-mile-long Fall Creek National Recreation Trail, which mostly runs along Fall Creek.

-There are plenty of things to see on the trail including old-growth Douglas firs, ferns, a small Slim Creek cave, rock outcrops, and a section of forest that was burnt in the 2003 wildfire.
+There are plenty of things to see on the trail, including old-growth Douglas firs and ferns, a small Slim Creek cave, rock outcrops, and a section of forest burnt in the 2003 wildfire.
 This is a drastic change of scenery from the lush ancient forest to burnt remnants.
 Thankfully, the forest is recovering from devastating wildfires.

 There are six campgrounds along the Fall Creek Corridor.
-Most of them are small and offer primitive camping experience on a first-come, first-served basis.
+Most are small and offer primitive camping experiences on a first-come, first-served basis.

 Hiking

-A hiker-only route, the 13.7 miles long Fall Creek National Recreation Trail runs from the Dolly Varden Campground to a trailhead at Tiller Creek.
+A hiker-only route, the 13.7-mile-long Fall Creek National Recreation Trail runs from the Dolly Varden Campground to a trailhead at Tiller Creek.
 Five other trailheads provide access to the trail.
 If you are considering a short-distance hike, use one of the trailheads along the route.

 Fall Creek - Trailhead